Virtualization-projects/rancher-labs-wiki/Kubernetes-Management.md

 ### Instructions
 1. Create a Cattle environment.
 2. Add 3 hosts with 1 CPU, >=1.5GB RAM, >=20GB DISK.
 Label these hosts etcd=true.
-    1. If you care about backups, see ‘Configuring Remote Backups’ now.
+    1. If you care about backups, see [Configuring Remote Backups](#configuring-remote-backups) now.
     2. If you don’t want pods scheduled on these hosts, also add label nopods=true.
 3. Add 2 hosts with >=1 CPU and >=2GB RAM.
 Label these hosts orchestration=true.
     1. If you don’t want pods scheduled on these hosts, also add label nopods=true.